manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 You'll need to have `node` and `npm` installed on your machine.
 If you don't have these installed yet, you can find the installation instructions [here](https://nodejs.org/en/download/).

-The code for this server can be found [here](https://github.com/auth0-blog/auth0-graphql-server).
+The application you build in this post needs a running GraphQL server, which can be found [here](https://auth0-graphql-simple.herokuapp.com/playground) for this first section of this post.
+The second section requires you to download and run the code that can be found [here](https://github.com/auth0-blog/auth0-graphql-server).

 To run the server, you need to follow the steps in the _Getting started_ section README of that project, including [adding your Auth0 information](https://auth0.com/blog/build-and-secure-a-graphql-server-with-node-js/#Securing-a-GraphQL-Server-with-Auth0).
 If you don't have an Auth0 account yet, you can <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">register one for free here</a>.
 Also, I'm assuming you already have prior knowledge about JavaScript and React and know how you can create components and update state.